MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-robust-coding-practices.md

 ## Using robust coding practices to reason handle possible error situations

-A robust coding practice is a state of mind for you as a developer.
-Apart from coding for the happy path, you also reason over failure modes and how to deal with ways your code and other peoples code can fail.
+Robust coding practices is a state of mind for you as a developer.
+Apart from coding for the happy path, you also reason over failure modes and how to deal with ways that your code and other peoples code can fail.

-These five principles might help you starting to make your code robust towards failures:
+These five principles might help you get started making your code more robust towards failures:

 1. Don't trust any code you did not write.
 2. Don't trust consumers of your code.